freenas/freenas-docs/userguide/storage.rst

 in :ref:`Encryption` **before** attempting to replace the failed drive.
 Then, follow the steps 1 and 2 as described above.
 During step 3, a prompt will appear to input and confirm the passphrase for the pool.
-Enter this information then click :guilabel:`Replace Disk`.
+Enter the passphrase and click :guilabel:`Replace Disk`.
 Immediately restore the encryption keys to the pool. **If this additional step is not performed before the next reboot, access to the pool might be permanently lost.**